 Table 2.
 Names and description of the activities related to floating objects and buoys that should be collected in the fishing logbook as a minimum data requirement (codes are not listed here).
-Table from 2016 SCRS report (section 18.2 Table 8).
+Table from 2016 SCRS report (section 18.2, Table 8).

 Name Description

 Encounter Random encounter (without fishing) of a log or a FAD belonging to another vessel (unknown position)

 Visit Visit (without fishing) of a FOB (known position)

 Deployment FAD deployed at sea

 Strengthening Consolidation of a FOB

 Remove FAD FAD retrieval

-Fishing Fishing set on a FOB 1
+Fishing Fishing set on a FOB

-Tagging Deployment of a buoy on FOB 2
+Tagging Deployment of a buoy on FOB

 Remove BUOY Retrieval of the buoy equipping the FOB

 Loss Loss of the buoy/End of transmission of the buoy

-1 A fishing set on a Fishing Object (FOB) includes two aspects: fishing after a visit to a vessel's own FOB (targeted) or fishing after a random encounter of a FOB(opportunistic).
+(targeted) or fishing after a random encounter of a FOB (opportunistic).